-Keep reading to learn about the extras that are included as standard in every Birkenhead English lesson package and why lesson packages are the most effective way to conquer TOEFL.
+Keep reading to learn about the extras that are included as standard in every lesson and why lesson packages are the most effective way to conquer TOEFL.

 I understand that paying for TOEFL lessons is a big investment.

-I've written a handy guide that answers a lot of common concerns.
+Here are some FAQs that address a lot of common concerns.
 Let me know if you have any other questions about the cost of lessons.

 Creative exercises to build strong language foundations.

-The past two and a half years have been enormously challenging as the world has faced the devastating effects of COVID-19.
+The past few years have been enormously challenging as the world has faced the devastating effects of COVID-19.